 The above example uses a previous-generation CP09, but out CP45

 Step-by-step instructions for assembling and using a removable cage segment are shown below and is also illustrated in the animation to the right.

 1. Use a CP09T or CP45T/M (0.50" thick) cage plate to create an interface for a removable cage segment.
 Pass two cage rods completely through the through holes in the cage plate and secure them via the side-located setscrews.
 The CP09T uses a 0.050" hex; the CP45T/M has a 2 mm hex.
 The remaining cage rods are passed halfway through the flexure cam locks of the fixed CP09T or CP45T/M cage plates.
 Do not tighten the flexure cam locks at this point.

 2. The removable cage segment can be constructed using the cage plates sold below.
-Slide the cage rods through the through holes in the cage plate and tighten the side-located 4-40 setscrews with a 0.050" (1.3 mm) hex key, unless using the CP45T/M, in which case the side-located M4 x 0.7 setscrews are tightened with a 2 mm (5/64") hex key.
+Slide the cage rods through the holes in each cage plate and tighten the side-located setscrews with a 5/64" (2 mm) hex key (CP45 or CP45T/M) or 0.050" (1.3 mm) hex key (CP09T or CP09/M).
 Please note that the cage rods in the removable segment need to be long enough so that they fit into the flexure clamp of the fixed CP09T or CP45T/M cage plates.

 Cage System Overview